Skip to content

 Andrea Vitaletti

-In short: Andrea Vitaletti Ph.D. in Computer Science.
+Andrea Vitaletti Ph.D. in Computer Science.
 I am currently Associate professor @ Sapienza University of Rome.
-My research interests include: algorithms and protocols for wireless networks, IoT, private and distributed data management and Distributed Ledger Technologies.
-I co-authored more than 60 papers I have been involved in a number of EU projects as researcher, principal investigator and coordinator of the FET Open PLEASED.
+My research interests are focused on devising solutions where data are collected, analyzed, managed and valorized in distributed networks fostering a decentralized governance.
+In this context, I worked over time on IoT, Distributed Ledger Technologies, Federated Machine Learning and Verifiable Computation and I am currently teaching most of these topics @ Sapienza.
+I am particularly interested in exploring and studying tradeoffs between data utility and privacy as well as between individual interests and collective ones.
+I co-authored more than 80 papers I have been involved in a number of EU projects as researcher, principal investigator and coordinator of the FET Open PLEASED.
 I am a maker and I have some successful experience in transfer of technology: I founded the spin-offs WLAB - sold in 2016 - and WSENSE - left in 2019.
-I teach networking, data-management and IoT topics at engineering and product design MsC and BsC @ Sapienza.
+Since 2020 I have been teaching Digital Entreprenurship and I am happy that some of my students have founded a startup (e.g. iotilize.me and yeastime) Hobbies: sailing, cycling and paragliding … I play the piano and the guitar for fun… be aware!

 Education